hnzlmnn/rtwsn/README.md

 RTWSN
 =====

-All random ttols with stupid names are uploaded to https://gitlab.com/rtwsn as GitLab's subgroups offer better organization.
+All random tools with stupid names are uploaded to https://gitlab.com/rtwsn as GitLab's subgroups offer better organization.